 Please refer to the manual supplied by engine manufacturer before operating the engine and craft.

 FUELING

-The fuel system consists of a fuel tank (the volume is given in the technical data sheet), sender and fuel level gauge (on the steering console), filler neck and fuel cap.
+The fuel system consists of a fuel tank (the volume is given in the technical data sheet), sender and fuel level gauge (optional), filler neck and fuel cap.